cal-itp/reports/README.md

  (Replace `gtfs-data-test` with `gtfs-data` for testing on production data)

+#### Generating reports
-Next, update the makefile with the desired month.
+Next, update the `Makefile` with the desired month.
 For example, for March 2022, change the line:

 ```shell
 NOTEBOOKS=$(subst parameters.json,index.html,$(wildcard outputs/2021/09/*/parameters.json))